thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 In the CCA Platform reference design, PAKs ({{para-pak-intro}}) are raw public keys.

-Some implementations may choose to use an PAK that is a certified public keys.
+Some implementations may choose to use an PAK that is a certified public key.
 If this option is taken, the value of the CCA Platform Profile Definition claim
 {{sec-plat-profile-definition-claim}} MUST be altered from the reference implementation value.